cardano-foundation/CIPs/CIP-0911/README.md

 is to create certified snapshots of the Cardano blockchain.
 Mithril snapshots allow nodes or applications to obtain a verified copy of the current state of the blockchain without having to download and verify the full history.

-SPOs on Mainnet that participate in the Mithril network provide signed snapshots to a Mithril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
+SPOs that participate in the Mithril network provide signed snapshots to a Mithril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
 Using this capability, the Mithril aggregator can then provide certified snapshots of the Cardano blockchain that can potentially be used as a trusted source for recovery purposes.

-Provided that it gains sufficient adoption on Mainnet and that snapshots continue to be signed by an honest majority of stake pools following a chain recovery event, Mithril may therefore provide an alternative solution to Ouroboros Genesis checkpoints as a way to verify the correct state of the ledger
+Provided that it gains sufficient adoption on the Cardano network and that snapshots continue to be signed by an honest majority of stake pools following a chain recovery event, Mithril may therefore provide an alternative solution to Ouroboros Genesis checkpoints as a way to verify the correct state of the ledger

-## Recommended Actions
+## Recommended Actions for Cardano mainnet

-1. Monitor the network for periods of low density and take early action if an extended period is observed.
+1. Monitor Cardano mainnet for periods of low density and take early action if an extended period is observed.
 2. Identify a collection of block producer nodes that has sufficient stake to mint at least 9 blocks in any 36 hour window.
 3. Set up emergency communication channels with stake pool operators and other community members.
 4. Practice disaster recovery procedures on a regular basis.